langej1/CSC101final/README.md

     "dead" : ["That sucks" , "Just move on." , "Don't be a baby" , "Sounds like a personal problem."],

-    "divorce" : ["Oh well" , "There's other fish in the sea." , "Don't be a wuss" , "You're gonna die alone anyways."],
+    "divorce" : ["Oh well" , "There's other fish in the sea." , "Don't be a wuss" , "You're gonna die alone anyways."], "left" : ["Oh well" , "There's other fish in the sea." , "Don't be a wuss" , "You're gonna die alone anyways."],

     "depressed" : ["Just be happy" , "You and every teen out there." , "Yeah, no one cares." , "Not worth my time, next"], "depression":["Just be happy" , "You and every teen out there." , "Yeah, no one cares." , "Not worth my time, next"],